Age related sagging skin

 - Skin has its power of regeneration as a part of our genetic structure.

-- The regeneration power is maintained by the effect of the antioxidants in the skin which protects the skin from UVB, and regeneration power of the fibrocytes which produce fresh collagen to replace old damaged collagen.
+- The regeneration power is maintained by the effect of the antioxidants in the skin which protects the skin from UVB, and regeneration power of the fibrocytes which produce fresh skin cells to replace old damaged ones.

 - As we get older we gradually lose this power of regeneration and we start to show the aging effect.